 - Difficulty – easy to moderate

-I started hiking at SFU that is easy to reach with the Vancouver public bus system and explored several well marked trails.
+I started hiking at SFU which is easy to reach with the Vancouver public bus system and explored several well-marked trails.

 Transport to Burnaby Mountain – #95B Line bus connects downtown Vancouver and Simon Fraser University via Hastings St